Hong Kong leader defiant after pro-democracy election gains | DW | 26.11.2019

 China summons US ambassador

-China'a vice foreign minister Zheng Zeguang summoned US ambassador Terry Branstad on Tuesday and demanded the US withdraws the Hong Kong Human Rights and Democracy Act.
+China's Vice Foreign Minister Zheng Zeguang summoned US Ambassador Terry Branstad on Tuesday and demanded the US withdraw the Hong Kong Human Rights and Democracy Act — a bill seen as a nod to pro-democracy protesters.

-Yang Jiechi, China's top diplomat, said China strongly condemns the bill, according to Chinese state media agency Xinhua.
+The legislation would enable the US government to conduct an annual review of its special trade agreement with Hong Kong and the status of human rights in the territory.

-The bill, which passed both houses of the US Congress in November, is still awaiting President Donald Trump's signature before it can be enacted into law despite possible negative impacts on trade negotiations between China and the US.
+Yang Jiechi, China's top diplomat, said China strongly condemns the bill, according to Chinese state news agency Xinhua.

-The bill would enable the US government to conduct an annual review of its special trade agreement with Hong Kong and the status of human rights in the territory.
+The proposed legislation, which passed both houses of Congress in November, requires President Donald Trump's signature before it can be enacted into law.
+Approval of the bill could negatively impact trade negotiations between China and the US.

-The legislation "brazenly interferes in China's internal affairs" and "indulges and supports the violent criminal behaviour by 'anti-China disrupting Hong Kong' forces," China's foreign ministry said in a statement.
+China's Foreign Ministry in a statement said the legislation "brazenly interferes in China's internal affairs" and "indulges and supports the violent criminal behavior by 'anti-China disrupting Hong Kong' forces."

-The ministry warned that the US should "immediately correct its mistakes, prevent the above-mentioned Hong Kong-related bill from becoming law, and stop any words and deeds that interfere in Hong Kong affairs and China's internal affairs."
+The ministry urged the US to "immediately correct its mistakes, prevent the above-mentioned Hong Kong-related bill from becoming law, and stop any words and deeds that interfere in Hong Kong affairs and China's internal affairs."

 kp, mvb/stb (AP, AFP, Reuters)